 Why Create a Memory Book?

-Memory books take some time to complete, a couple of days or even a few weeks.
+Memory books take some time to complete, from a couple of days to a few weeks.
 But they are entirely worth it!
 When you start working on pages, you quickly realize how much students have learned, enjoyed, and accomplished throughout the year.

-You could consider creating end of the year memory books to
+You could consider creating end of the year memory book to

 - Create a keepsake